Henrickqt/crud-with-angular-9-and-json-server/README.md

 # Backend

-This API Rest Server was created using the [JSON Server] (npm install json-server) for data storage.
+This API Rest Server was created using JSON Server for data storage.

 ## Starting JSON Server